Youth Opera Program

 During the fall season, all members perform in a full-scale Youth Opera production with professional staff to guide, mentor, and help them to excel!
 The only auditions held are to cast the solo roles.

-This fall, the Sarasota Youth Opera is presenting The Little Sweep on November 4 and 5, 2023.
-For details and ticket information about this opera, go here.
+This fall, the Sarasota Youth Opera presented The Little Sweep on November 4 and 5, 2023.

 Part of Sarasota Opera’s commitment to young people includes commissioning new operas written for children and young adults.
 Six new works have been presented as part of this mission: Rachel J. Peters’ Rootabaga Country (2017), Daron Hagen’s Little Nemo in Slumberland (2012), John Kennedy’s The Language of Birds (2004), Tom Suta’s Eye of Ra (1998), Polly Pen’s Her Lightness (1993), and Deadline (1989).